 • Herbs de Provence blend or dried thyme

-• Cremini mushrooms: You can use an equal amount of brown mushrooms such as shiitake or portobello.
+• Cremini mushrooms: You can use an equal amount of brown mushrooms such as shiitake or portobello to make a flavorful base for mushroom risotto.
 White button mushrooms will work, but they’re not as flavorful.

 • Asparagus: If your family doesn’t love asparagus, you could use frozen peas or baby spinach instead.